-Term Definition Department of Economic Security Division of Developmental Disability (DES/DDD) The ALTCS program contractor for all developmentally disabled persons statewide.
-DDD is responsible for: Providing a variety of services to persons who have specific disabilities; Screening and referring developmentally disabled participants to AHCCCS for an ALTCS eligibility determination.
+Term Definition The ALTCS program contractor for all developmentally disabled persons statewide.
+DDE responsible for: Providing a variety of services to persons who have specific disabilities; Screening and referring developmentally disabled participants to AHCCCS for an ALTCS eligibility determination.
 NOTE DDD also administers a 100% state- funded program for persons with a developmental disability who are not eligible for ALTCS.